adamfoneil/CoreNotify/CoreNotify.CLI/readme.md

 This is the command line tool for [CoreNotify](https://github.com/adamfoneil/CoreNotify).
-Use this interact with the CoreNotify backend API.
+Use this to interact with the CoreNotify backend API.

 To use CoreNotify you must register your email.
 You'll receive an API key at `<youremail>`.
 New accounts are free for 30 days.